ELOPE AT CRATER LAKE NATIONAL PARK: YOUR ULTIMATE GUIDE

 Road Closures: The north entrance and rim drives open typically between May and July, depending on snowfall.
 Keep updated with current road conditions at https://www.nps.gov/crla/planyourvisit/conditions.htm.

-Lodging: Need lodging suggestions for lodging or locations around the park for the perfect ceremony spot?
-Message me and let’s start planning your epic Crater Lake wedding!
 Weather: Even in July and August, the rim gets windy – particularly in the afternoon.
 When visiting in mid-June, I’ve seen the temp (with wind chill) drop down to the 30s, so it’s best to bring a jacket even if you think you won’t need one.
 The first snow of the fall/winter doesn’t typically happen until October, but September has seen snow on occasion.
 Mid-July and around that time also brings tons of mosquitoes.